 Handlebars should be straight and firmly affixed to the stem.

-Wrap your fingers around the handlebars and bring them all the way to the stem.
+Wrap your fingers around the handlebars and bring them to the stem.
 There should be one inch of handlebar left, between your fingers and the stem.

 The saddle should be tilted slightly so that the nose points downwards.

 1. Ride the Right Bike Size